genkgo/mail/README.md

 - Discourages SSL
 - DKIM signed message
 - Security is highly prioritized
-- Use IMAPv4 to read messages from your mailbox
+- Use IMAPv4 to read messages from your mailbox (no unmaintained extension required)
 - SMTP server for testing purposes
 - Great RFC compliance
 - Cast messages to valid string source